🎯

 Using UUIDs/GUIDs to avoid BOLA

-There are several applications that uses uuids/guids instead of id to avoid BOLA vulnerability in their APIs.
+There are several applications that uses uuids/guids instead of id to avoid vulnerability in their APIs.

 But If we use uuids/guids instead of ids does that fix the vulnerability in the APIs?